 Another cause of societal and familial breakdown is the re-prioritization of children.
 They are not to be made the most important members of the family and rule the roost, as the Bible never directly says nor indirectly implies once the kids are born, the parents are to put them ahead of their spouse.

 When it comes to earthly relationships, a husband and wife will always be the closest and most important to one another, because through the sacred covenant of marriage, “that is why a man leaves his father and mother and is united to his wife, and they become one flesh.”
 (Genesis 2:24) The bond of a husband and wife as one flesh is intended to be lifelong.

-Children are in a sense, the opposite of that, as that one flesh of the husband and wife make a completely person who should be submissive to them, as Ephesians continues in chapter 6:
+Children are in a sense, the opposite of that, as that one flesh of the husband and wife make a completely new person who should be submissive to them, as Ephesians continues in chapter 6:

 Children, obey your parents in the Lord, for this is right.
 ‘Honor your father and mother’ – which is the first commandment with a promise – so that it may go well with you and that you may enjoy long life on the earth.” – Ephesians 6:1-3

 As the verse above states, the children will eventually “leave his father and mother” to become one with his (or her) new spouse.
 At that point, the adult children are no longer compelled to obey their parents, although Deuteronomy 5:16 tells us to honor our parents so that we may live long and so things will go well with us.
-Until that age of adulthood, children are to display honor and obedience (Colossians 3:20).
+Until the age of adulthood, children are to display honor and obedience (Colossians 3:20).

 When this hierarchy is followed and honored by Christian families in their home, true balance is achieved and God’s love and grace can flourish mightily.
 Put it into practice yourself.
-You may encounter some secular resistance and criticism from outsiders looking in, but you can be rest assured that God will honor and bless this configuration as it is modeled after His plan and design for families.
+You may encounter some secular resistance and criticism from outsiders looking in, but you can rest assured that God will honor and bless this configuration as it is modeled after His plan and design for families.

 An “umbrella” model of the Biblical Family Structure